heroiclabs/nakama-docs/docs/in-app-purchase-validation.md

 __Fake Purchases__

-Nakama directly connects to Apple and Google services to check the validity of all incoming payments.
+Nakama directly connects to Apple, Google and Huawei services to check the validity of all incoming purchases.
 This verification is completely outside the client's code, and cannot be intercepted and tampered with.

-Every transaction is verified, every time, and invalid ones are rejected.
+Every purchase is verified, every time, and invalid ones are rejected.

 __Replay Attacks__